Agilbay04/blog-app/README.md

 ## Description

-A simple application for post management, built using the TypeScript, Nest.js framework, and Prisma ORM.
+A simple application for post management, built using the TypeScript, Nest.js framework, PostgreSQL database, and Prisma ORM.

 ## Project setup